Lefty Sheehan: Remembering a WW II Hero

 He died on 9/11 (serving in 1944 war-torn Europe).

-He is for certain a member of America’s Greatest Generation (yet only lived to age 21).
+He is for certain a member of America’s Greatest Generation (yet he hardly lived one himself, dying at age 20).

 Today his Purple Heart decoration and “Wings” (his Aircrew Badge) are much-prized treasures among his family members, according to his admiring niece and goddaughter, Susie Sandless Gardiner.

-Born in Brooklyn, NY in 1924, Lefty grew up in a close-knit, Irish-Catholic family one of six siblings.
+Born in Brooklyn, NY on September 29, 1923, Lefty grew up in a close-knit, Irish-Catholic family one of six siblings.
 He graduated from St. Savior’s Academy, a Catholic grammar school in the borough’s Park Slope section.
 He went to high school at St. John’s Prep in Brooklyn (where he earned recognition as a left-handed pitcher).
-He was attending St. John’s University when he enlisted in the US Army Air Corps in March 1943.
+He was attending St. John’s University and working in Sea Bright at the Henry Sandless Bathing Pavilion in Highland Beach when he enlisted in the US Army Air Corps in March 1943.

 “No guts, no glory.”